 Layer with ricotta and mushrooms, shallots and sage…..or substitute this vegan tofu ricotta!

-For extra luxuriousness, drizzle with a little truffle oil.
+For extra luxuriousness, drizzle with a little optional, but tasty, truffle oil.

 You’ll repeat the layers a couple of times and then bake!